lab-cosmo/pet-mad/README.md

 pip install pet-mad
 ```

-Alternatively, you can install PET-MAD from Anaconda, particularly useful for users integrating it with **LAMMPS**.
-We recommend installing [`Miniforge`](https://github.com/conda-forge/miniforge), a minimal conda installer.
+Alternatively, you can install PET-MAD using `conda` package manager, which is especially important
+for running PET-MAD with **LAMMPS**.

+> [!WARNING]
+> We strongly recommend installing PET-MAD using [`Miniforge`](https://github.com/conda-forge/miniforge)
+> as a base `conda` provider, because other `conda` providers (such as `Anaconda`) may yield undesired
+> behavior when resolving dependencies and are usually slower than `Miniforge`.
+Smooth installation
+> and use of PET-MAD is not guaranteed with other `conda` providers.

 To install Miniforge on unix-like systems, run:

 ```bash
 wget "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh"